Five common tongue conditions often mistaken for thrush

 This is a fungal infection in the mouth, which causes the development of white patches or plaques on the tongue and through the mouth.
 The condition can be quite uncomfortable, for example it may make eating and drinking difficult, or cause alteration in taste.

-However, oral thrush is actually quite rare in those who don’t already have underlying health problems, and what you are experiencing is likely to be something different.
-If you think you have thrush, it is important to see your doctor to rule out other causes of the symptoms, as it may well not be thrush.1,2
+However, symptoms of oral thrush may also be a sign of something else.
+If you think you have thrush, it is important to see your doctor to rule out other causes of the symptoms, as it may well not be thrush.

 Here, we look at five conditions that can present with similar symptoms to oral thrush, and that you may find yourself being diagnosed with if you visit your GP.
 Many of them are harmless and don’t need any treatment, but it is important to get lesions that do not disappear within 14 days checked out by a doctor.